 Districts will be given autonomy over the online video conferencing platform they use to run their online tournament.
 All districts will still be required to use Tabroom.com or SpeechWire for the registration and tabulation of their tournament.
-SpeechWire only runs the pilot qualification rules.
 Districts will be responsible for any cost of an online video conferencing platform they choose to utilize.